 National Intercollegiate Ethics BowlSM Competitions

-Thirty-two teams will be selected from regional ethics bowls.
+Thirty-six teams will be selected from regional ethics bowls.
 To enter a team for next year or for more information, please contact: Richard Greene, IEB Board Chair, Weber State University, PH (801)626-6694.
 Email firstname.lastname@example.org.

-Eighteenth Intercollegiate Ethics Bowlsm Championship
+Twentieth Intercollegiate Ethics Bowlsm Championship